 Following the launch of a climate transition focused program (Quant Sustainable Absolute Return (Quasar), launched in December 2020), CFM gradually introduced the new Quasar predictors in all the other equity programs in Q2 2021.
-The Equileap dataset was also acquired in Q3 2021, and Impact-Cubed dataset in Q1 2022 which allows tracking the portion of revenues a company has been generating in green or green enabling activities.
+The Equileap dataset was acquired in Q3 2021, and Impact-Cubed dataset in Q1 2022 which allows tracking the portion of revenues a company has been generating in green or green enabling activities.
+In 2024, one of the three vendors providing carbon related data was discontinued and replaced with an energy specialist which informs on solar and wind power capacity outlook as well as related capex.